deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Step three: repairs.
 The heart was definitely destroyed: in fact it was barely in one piece, being held together by a thin thread of connective tissue.
 In theory, the same cell-level microsurgical techniques that would reassemble the patient at the end of this procedure could have simply woven that heart back together had the wound been clean, but the fusion claw had burned and seared the cardiac muscle, partly blowing it open when the blood inside had boiled.

 Fortunately, they had a replacement cloned from Doctor Wheeler’s own tissue sample.
-There would be no immune rejection response, no complications---It effectively was the same heart, except new and healthy.
+There would be no immune rejection response, no complications---it effectively was the same heart, except new and healthy.
 The replacement floated into place somewhere amidst the splayed organs, and the drones went to work on attaching it to the circulatory system and delivering the appropriate electrical and chemical stimuli to get it beating.

 Meanwhile the knee was stripped down like an onion being peeled, pulled open, washed out, resurfaced and a synthetic synovial membrane was attached and filled with fluid.
 The ovaries were deconstructed, the cysts drained, closed, and rapid-grown tissue was printed in to fill the voids they left before a hormone regulator in the form of a tiny patch the size of a pinhead was adhered to each one as it was put back together.